Konstantin von Benckendorff: Life and career

 His brother Alexander von Benckendorff (1783–1844) was also a general and statesman, and his sister Dorothea von Lieven was a political force famous at London, St. Petersburg, and Paris.
 His other sister Maria von Benckendorff (14 February 1784 - 16 November 1841) married Ivan Georgievich Sevitsch.

 Trained as a diplomat, he joined the army to take part in the concluding stages of the Napoleonic Wars, specifically in the taking of Kassel, Fulda, Hanau, Reims, and Soissons.
 After the war, Benckendorff returned to diplomacy.

 Five years later, he was appointed Minister Plenipotentiary to Baden and Stuttgart.
 With the outbreak of the Russo-Persian War he returned to Russia, captured Echmiadzin and routed the Kurds near Erivan.
 He then crossed the Araks River and defeated the Persian cavalry.
 Benckendorff died of a fever that swept through the Russian army at the beginning of the Russo-Turkish War, 1828–1829.

+Personal life

-Konstantin married on 1 September 1814 Natalia von Alopaeus (4 February 1796, Berlin – 29 January 1823, Stuttgart).
+Konstantin married on 1 September 1814 Natalia von Alopaeus (Berlin, 4 February 1796 – Stuttgart, 29 January 1823), daughter of Count Maximilian Magnus von Alopaeus and his wife, Friederike Wilhelmine Henriette Antoinette von Quast.
 They couple had two children: